usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 * **Sprint 2: Leading Organizational Change – Continuous Improvement and Scalable Practices**
    Explore strategies for staying current with emerging technologies, applying lessons learned from each procurement, and scaling what works across your agency and the broader acquisition community.

-Through both sprints, you’ll apply techniques to **create a culture of innovation within your sphere of influence**—one that empowers you and those around you to lead change and guide customers toward the best solutions.
+Through both sprints, you’ll apply techniques to **create a culture of innovation within your sphere of influence**, one that empowers you and those around you to lead change and guide customers toward the best solutions.

 ### Learning Objectives